 After Brady began a hunger strike in 1999 he was force-fed, fell ill, and was transferred to another hospital for tests.
 He recovered, and in March 2000 asked for a judicial review of the decision to force-feed him, but was refused permission.

 Myra Hindley died as a result of bronchial pneumonia caused by heart disease, at the age of 60, on 15 November 2002.
 Dozens of undertakers refused to be involved in her cremation.

 Less than two weeks after Hindley’s death, on 25 November 2002, the Law Lords agreed that judges, not politicians, should decide how long a criminal spends behind bars, and thus stripped the Home Secretary of the power to set minimum sentences.

-Ian Brady died on 16 May 2017, aged 79, at the Ashworth Hospital, a secure psychiatric unit where he had been held since 1985.
+Ian Brady died on 16 May 2017, aged 79, at the Ashworth Hospital, the secure psychiatric unit where he had been held since 1985.